Ramsey Numbers in Kneser Graphs: The Holmsen - Hrusak - Roldán-Pensado problem

 If the triangle $H_1H_2H_3$ is monochromatic blue, then consider the induced graph of $G$ on vertex set $\{F_1,F_2,H_1,H_2,H_3\}$.
 Observe that if $F_1$ or $F_2$ has at least two blue edges to vertices in $\{H_1,H_2,H_3\}$, then we get a blue triangle of the form $F_iH_jH_l$, and since $F_i\cap H_j \cap H_l = F_i \cap [k-1] = \emptyset$, we are done.
 Otherwise, both $F_1$ and $F_2$ have at least two red edges to vertices in $\{H_1,H_2,H_3\}$, so by the pigeonhole principle we get a red triangle of the form $F_1F_2H_i$.
 But now $(F_1\cap F_2 \cap H_i) \subset (T \cap H_i)= \emptyset$, and again we are done.

 Finally, if the triangle $H_1H_2H_3$ is monochromatic red, we have a symmetric argument by considering instead the induced graph on vertex set $\{F_1,F_3,H_1,H_2,H_3\}$.

-Our next goal is to prove Theorem \ref{thm: nalphan}, which gives a positive answer to Problem \ref{probHR} in the case $\alpha<1/4$ and $t=3$.
+Our next goal is to prove Theorem \ref{thm: nalphan}, which gives a positive answer in Problem \ref{probHR} in the case $\alpha<1/4$ and $t=3$.
 In order to prove the theorem, we need the following auxiliary result.